Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

     assetResourceTitle: My Custom API Name
 ```

-Run the following command to create the AssetMapping with the above file.
+Run the following command to create the AssetMapping with the above file:

 ```bash
 axway central create -f ${aboveAssetMapping.yaml}